-Contact the Maternal and Child Health Division at 2 N. Meridian St. 3rd Floor, Indianapolis, IN 46204, or call (317) 233-1253 to obtain an application and more information about this credit.
+Contact the Maternal and Child Health Division at 2 N. Meridian St. 3^{rd} Floor, Indianapolis, IN 46204, or call (317) 233-1253 to obtain an application and more information about this credit.

-Note: See the Restriction for Certain Tax Credits - Limited to One per Project on page 36 for additional limitations.
+Note.
+See the Restriction for Certain Tax Credits - Limited to One per Project and the Combined Limitation on page 37 for additional limitations.